TaylorJadin/jadin.me-jekyll/_posts/2018-03-29-open-domains-lab.md

 If you can't make it to campus, or if you prefer working alone, that is OK!
 Tweet using **[#DoOO](https://twitter.com/search?f=tweets&q=%23DoOO&src=typd)** during Open Domains Lab time and ask questions, get advice, or share your work!

 ## We'll see you Thursday!
 We envision this as a great place for people off their work, ask questions, and get inspired!
-The first Open Domains Lab will be April 5th, from 4 pm to 8 pm
+The first Open Domains Lab will be **April 5th, from 4 pm to 8 pm.**